JJong84/CTP431-Final/index.md

 Breakdown mode has a powerful feature that analyzes the detailed sampling process of a track.
 Moreover, samples analyzed in the breakdown mode can be directly loaded and used in sampler mode.

 The Breakdown mode takes two inputs: the **target song** to be analyzed and the **original sampled song**.
 You can easily upload them by pressing **“SELECT TARGET AUDIO FILE”**, **“SELECT ORIGINAL AUDIO FILE”** buttons.
 Then, the uploaded song will be sent to the server and the breakdown result is sent back to the web.
-However, this feature is not implemented since our algorithm was not generalized yet.
+However, you cannot access to this feature yet.
+We found that our breakdown algorithm works well for the demo, but further research will be needed to improve the performance for more generalized inputs.
+We leaved this research as future work.

 Our goal was to focus on tracks produced through **time-stretching** and **pitch-shifting** processes.
 “HowSample” can automatically analyze and return the time-stretch factor and pitch-shift factor that is used in the detailed sampling process, also indicating the exact sections where sampling occurred.